fellesverkstedet/fabricatable-machines/chamferrail/Fusion360/README.md

 The rack clearance is wide enought so that the pinion clears the rack teeth when adjusting the glide blocks.
 ![](./img/parameters.jpg)

+### TODO:
+* Design and test a viper system
+* Mill a test axis and try with Nema 24 motors

 ## Previous versions: